Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Compressed Vocabulary Transmission for Communication-Efficient U-HLM

-To mitigate the communication bottleneck, we investigate the compressibility of the SLM’s vocabulary distribution. \figref{fig:vocab_dist} illustrates the average token probability ranked in descending order, while \figref{fig:residual_prob} shows the residual probability—defined as the cumulative probability mass of all tokens excluding the most probable ones—plotted against the number of top-ranked tokens retained.
+To mitigate the communication bottleneck, we first examine whether the SLM’s vocabulary distribution is inherently compressible. \figref{fig:vocab_dist} illustrates the average token probability ranked in descending order, while \figref{fig:residual_prob} shows the residual probability—defined as the cumulative probability mass of all tokens excluding the top-ranked ones—versus the number of retained tokens.

-We observe that the probability mass is heavily concentrated in a few top-ranked tokens, suggesting that the distribution can be effectively compressed if truncated appropriately.
-These insights support the potential applicability of vocabulary compression techniques such as top-\(k\) sampling~\cite{fan2018hierarchical}.

-Building on this observation, we extend our framework beyond U-HLM by incorporating a compressed vocabulary transmission scheme to further mitigate communication overhead.
-Specifically, when the uncertainty \( u(t) \) exceeds the threshold \( u_{\text{th}} \), the device applies a vocabulary compression method inspired by top-token sampling~\cite{fan2018hierarchical}.
-The idea is to transmit only a subset of the vocabulary, denoted as \( \bar{\mathcal{V}} \subset \mathcal{V} \), consisting of the most probable tokens.
-For notational brevity, we denote the size of this compressed vocabulary as \(k = |\bar{\mathcal{V}}|\).